Verify a signed receipt.

-Every ZLAR decision — allow, deny, or human-authorized — produces a signed receipt.
-The receipt below is a real v1 envelope generated by the reference implementation against a simulated write to /etc/sudoers.
-The gate denied it under rule R032.
+The receipt below is a demo v1 envelope generated by the reference implementation against a simulated write to /etc/sudoers.
+ZLAR blocked it under rule R032.
 The record is signed and verifiable with only the public key and bin/zlar-verify.
 No call to a ZLAR server is required.

 A v1 envelope.

 receipt.json is the full artifact.
 The payload field is a canonical JSON object base64-encoded; the sig field is an Ed25519 signature over that payload.
-The audit event's operational detail (the path, the attempted content) is hashed into detail_hash and does not appear in the envelope — the dual-layer receipt architecture preserves chain verifiability without exposing content.
+Operational detail, such as path and attempted content, is hashed into detail_hash and does not appear in the envelope.
+The receipt can verify the chain without exposing the content.

 {